elioannou/raspi-temp/README.md

 The code in `temp_wave` uses the LDR to detect a hand wave over the circuitry and display the temperature.
-To initiate, run `python temp_logger.py`.
+To initiate, run `python temp_wave.py`.

-The LDR is an analogue device to convert it to a digital values we use a circuit that charges a capacitor.
+The LDR is an analog device and to convert its response to digital, we use a circuit that charges a capacitor.
 We measure the time to charge the capacitor which depends on the amount of light.

 This method produces an unstable signal that makes it a challenge to find an effective way of detecting the hand wave.
-Alternatively, an ADC can be used to convert the analogue signal or a motion sensor which would provide more reliable methods of detecting a hand gesture.
+Alternatively, an ADC can be used to convert the analogue signal or a motion sensor which would provide more reliable methods of detecting a hand motion.

-Nevertheless, this project uses a few simple criteria to detect the hand wave with the current setup.
-It calculates a rolling average of the time-to-charge and of the cumulative difference of each value with the previous.
-When this increases above a threshold and if the increase has happened smoothly, then the temperature display is triggered.
+Nevertheless, this project uses a few simple criteria to detect the hand wave within the current setup.
+It calculates the rolling average of the time-to-charge and the cumulative difference of each value with the previous.
+The temperature display is triggered when their ratio increases above a threshold and if the increase has happened smoothly.